Effective Date: September 21, 2020

-- You have two years to sue us if something goes wrong.
+- You have two years, or the shortest applicable time under the relevant statute of limitations, whichever is shorter, to sue us if something goes wrong.

-Any cause of action you may have with respect to your use of our website or our services must be commenced within one (1) year after the claim or cause of action arises.
+Any cause of action you may have with respect to your use of our Website or our Services must be commenced within two (2) years after the claim or cause of action arises.

 - The Terms of Service are governed by Texas law.